SOUNDING BOARD

 Sounding Board was a Mortal Fools project, created to give our Youth Theatre members opportunities to explore the expressive power of music.
 This bold and hopeful project was inspired by the DIY music scene, and based on the belief that young people can use their voices to speak up about what matters to them through music.

-From January to June 2024 our youth theatre groups were working with professional guest musician Calum Howard and our wonderful theatre practitioners to explore spoken word, digital music production, movement, and lyric writing.
-Our groups have discovered different musical genres and used music as a tool to tell joyful and authentic stories.
+From January to June 2024, our youth theatre groups were working with professional guest musician Calum Howard and our wonderful theatre practitioners to explore spoken word, digital music production, movement, and lyric writing.
+Our groups discovered different musical genres and used music as a tool to tell joyful and authentic stories.

-From January to June 2024 our youth theatre groups were working with professional guest musician Calum Howard and our wonderful theatre practitioners to explore spoken word, digital music production, movement, and lyric writing.
-Our groups have discovered different musical genres and used music as a tool to tell joyful and authentic stories.
+From January to June 2024, our youth theatre groups were working with professional guest musician Calum Howard and our wonderful theatre practitioners to explore spoken word, digital music production, movement, and lyric writing.
+Our groups discovered different musical genres and used music as a tool to tell joyful and authentic stories.

 These films were created by our wonderful youth theatre groups between January and June 2024, as part of our Sounding Board project.
-They are perfect for young people, parents, carers, families, youth workers, teachers and anyone who is interested in the ideas and experiences of young people in Northumberland.
+They are perfect for young people, parents, carers, families, youth workers, teachers, and anyone who is interested in the ideas and experiences of young people in Northumberland.

 Our resource pack is filled with fun creative activities and thought-provoking conversation starters to help you explore the themes of the films and support your young people to share their ideas.